What bra size are you – Bra fitting guide

 What is under bust ?

-How to take measurement of bust for a bra fitting
+How to take measurements of bust for a bra fitting

 - Get a soft measuring tape with clear markings

-- If possible get help from a friend.
-It is better if you have your hands out of the way when taking measurement underbust.
+- If possible, get help from a friend.
+It is better if you have your hands out of the way when taking measurements underbust.

 - If you are alone stand in front of a mirror, to check that the tape is parallel to the ground level.

 - Stand erect and straight when taking the measurement at all times.
-Do not push chest out or suck air in.
+Do not push your chest out or suck air in.
 Stay relaxed.

 - Keep the tape measure straight and level at all times; it should be parallel to the ground when measuring bust and underbust.
 Ensure it is straight on the back also.
 It is here that a helper will be of help.